routeallthings/Network-Documentation-Automation/README.md

 ### Prerequisites

-GIT (This is required to download the XLHELPER module using a fork that  I made for compatibility with Python 2.7) XLHELPER
+GIT (This is required to download the XLHELPER module using a fork that I modified for compatibility with Python 2.7) XLHELPER
 OPENPYXL